dethebera/100-days-of-web-development/README.md

 - [Project - Building an Online Store](https://www.youtube.com/watch?v=JgwI22y_eFA) - 1 Hour<br> In this video focus on connecting cloud resources using React app.

 - [Deploying on Netlify](https://www.youtube.com/watch?v=bjVUqvcCnxM)- 22 Mins<br>
 Ever heard of Netlify?
-It's one of the best one's out there and I hosted 100days.codes .
+It's one of the best one's out there and I hosted 100days.codes using on Netlify .
 It lets you deploy your builds directly from GitHub.
 It's crazy I know!

 - [Deploying Node.JS webstie on Heroku](https://www.youtube.com/watch?v=r2S89Hm1Uq0)- 8 Mins